vippsas/vipps-ecom-api/vipps-ecom-api.md

 | 8XX | Reserved for future use |
 | 9XX | Other |

-# API endpoints Vipps required from the merchant side
+# API endpoints required by Vipps from the merchant

 The following endpoints are to be implemented by merchants, in order for Vipps to make calls to them.
 The documentation is included in the Swagger file for reference only - these endpoints are _not_ callable at Vipps.